Have you ever sat down to learn faster with some new accelerated learning technique and thrown your hands up in the air?

 You Can Run Circles Around Everyone Else!

-If you’re interested, I’d like to share these 4 secrets with you.
+If you’re interested, I’d like to share these 4 secrets with you, plus another 4 in this video:

-All I ask is that you read them carefully and give at least ONE of them a serious try.
+All I ask is that you read everything carefully and give at least ONE of these insights from my experience a serious try.

 But let’s be clear: